h2oai/sparkling-water/doc/design/design.rst

 after application submission.
 At this point, H2O starts services, including distributed KV store and memory manager, and orchestrates them into a cloud.
 The topology of the created cloud matches the topology of the underlying Spark cluster exactly.
+The following figure represents the Internal Sparkling Water cluster.

 .. figure:: ../images/internal_backend.png
    :alt: Internal Sparkling Water Cluster Topology

-   Internal Sparkling Water Cluster Topology

 In external backend, the H2O cluster is started separately and we connect to it from the Spark driver.
+The following figure represents the External Sparkling Water cluster.

 .. figure:: ../images/external_backend.png
    :alt: External Sparkling Water Cluster Topology

-   External Sparkling Water Cluster Topology

-To read more about the backends, please visit `Sparkling Water Backends <doc/tutorials/backends.rst>`__
+To read more about the backends, please visit `Sparkling Water Backends <doc/tutorials/backends.rst>`__.

 When H2O services are running, it is possible to create H2O data structures, call H2O algorithms, and transfer values from/to RDD.